grisuno/LazyOwn/COMMANDS.md

 - The `check_lhost` function must validate the `lhost` parameter.

 Examples:
-    1. Run `do_smbserver` to set up the SMB server and generate the SCF file.
+    1. Run `do_smbserver` to assign up the SMB server and generate the SCF file.
     2. Use the provided curl command to download the SCF file on the target system.

 Note:
     - The SCF file is used to create a shortcut to the SMB share and should be accessible from the target system.
-    - Ensure that the `lhost` parameter is correctly set and that the SMB server is properly configured.
+    - Ensure that the `lhost` parameter is correctly assign and that the SMB server is properly configured.

 ## sqlmap
 Uses sqlmap to perform SQL injection testing on a given URL or request file (you can get one with burpsuit or proxy command and foxyproxy plugin for browser).